Palmer's chipmunk: Ecology

 The caches of Palmer's chipmunk have been found to contain seeds from the ponderosa pine, which are an important food resource of the chipmunk.
-This species has also been known to eat local fruits, grass, insects, and the seeds of other conifers.
-The species hibernates during cold weather, but is not an obligate hibernator.
+This species is determined to be omnivores, they are known to eat local fruits, grass, insects, fungus, and the seeds of other conifers.
+Palmers chipmunks play a key role in the distribution of seeds for trees and other plants.
+The species hibernates in their underground burrows during cold weather, but is not an obligate hibernator.
 On warm winter days, Palmer's chipmunk will come out of its burrow to visit their caches for food.
+Palmer's chipmunk is a primary prey species for a number of animals in its habitat.
+Typical predators of the chipmunk are red-tailed hawks, rattlesnakes, coyotes, raccoons, long-tailed weasels, as well as feral cats and dogs.
+Palmer's chipmunks have been observed to forage for food in groups.
+Some members of a group will forage and feed while others will assess risk and keep watch for predators or other danger.
+The chipmunks will then chirp to one another to signal if a predator is near.
+This group feeding technique shows that Palmer's chipmunks have better chances of survival in higher numbers, as they can warn each other of danger.